FengxuSysbio/Mech-GEM/README.md

 #### Description

-{{ The first version GEM model for Micromonospora echinospora 49-92S }}
+{{ This repository contains the first version of genome-scale metabolic model iFX1172 for the antibiotic producer Micromonospora echinospora 49-92S, a representative species of soil-dwelling, filamentous and gram-positive actinobacterium harbouring enriched secondary metabolite biosynthesis gene clusters.
+As a well-known pharmaceutical and bioactive compound producer, M. echinospora 49-92S has been exploited for gentamicin production.  }}

 #### Citation